 Mark Szakonyi leads the JOC editorial team, consisting of a global team of journalists and researchers covering the container shipping industry.
 His analysis and work have been quoted in general news media including the BBC, The Economist, PBS Nightly Business Report, NPR, Al Jazeera International, South China Morning Post and USA Today.
 He is a sought-after speaker who helps plan and moderate JOC events, leads JOC's shipper round tables, and chairs JOC's Canada Trade Conference.

-Marco van der Schans, Head of Transport Management for METRO Sourcing International, has over 25 years of experience in ocean freight and especially in inland on-forwarding across Europe with a focus on a modal split to optimize the deliveries for METRO's warehouses in Europe.
+Marco van der Schans, head of transport management for Metro Sourcing International, has more than 25 years of experience in ocean freight.
+He has specialized in inland on-forwarding across Europe with a focus on a modal split to optimize the deliveries for Metro's warehouses in Europe.

-The family business is the largest grower, packer and exporter of onions worldwide.
+Chayenne Wiskerke is managing director of Wiskerske Onions, a family business that is the largest grower, packer, and exporter of onions worldwide.

-With the headquarters based in The Netherlands and pack house facilities in Canada and The United States we continuously seek to optimize the supply chain reaching the Shortest line from Producer to Consumer.
-Our focus is to have year round availability of the highest quality, full range, allium products for retail stores and food service.
+With the headquarters based in The Netherlands and pack house facilities in Canada and the United States we continuously seek to optimize the supply chain reaching the shortest line from producer to consumer.
+Our focus is to have year-round availability of the highest quality, full-range of allium products for retail stores and food service.
 In-house, traceable production, value creation, product innovation and sustainable packaging are some of the core strengths of our product portfolio.
-With sourcing in 23 countries and exports to more than 110 countries we require strong logistical organization and only through partnership with strong logistical providers the goods can arrive in optimal condition for the final consumer.
+With sourcing in 23 countries and exports to more than 110 countries, we require strong logistical organization and only through partnership with strong logistical providers the goods can arrive in optimal condition for the final consumer.